Auburn High School (Rockford, Illinois): Academics

 The Academy program currently offers AP courses in English Literature and Composition, English Language and Composition, Calculus AB, Calculus BC, Statistics, Biology, Chemistry, Physics B, Physics C, World History, European History, United States History, Macroeconomics, Microeconomics, United States Government and Politics, Comparative Politics, and Psychology, as well as Music Theory and Art History through independent study.
 The remaining non-AP core academic requirements for graduation are supplemented with Gifted Academy-level core classes, and an Academy Seal of distinction is offered to students who successfully complete four years of Academy and AP courses in each of four core academic categories while maintaining good academic standing.

 The Auburn School for the Creative and Performing Arts (CAPA) is the 9th-12th grade portion of the district's K-12 CAPA specialized arts program.
 Auburn CAPA students can take academic coursework via regular, honors, or Academy courses while continuing training in visual arts, music, dance, and theatre through coursework and involvement in arts festivals, recitals, and a five-production theatre season.

 The only Junior Reserve Officers' Training Corps remaining in the Rockford Public Schools is housed at Auburn.
-Many of the top students in the program are a part of the Rifle Team (which is among the top teams in the state), the Drill Team (which has placed at Purdue University in the past few years), the Color Guard, the Sabre Guard, and the Drum and Bugle Corps.
+This is a premiere program which places academics first not only in the program but all other classes.
+This is done through focusing on leadership, discipline, accountability and responsibility.
+While JROTC has some military aspects associated with it, much the program focuses on "making students better citizens in their community".
+All students are welcomed to JROTC as we have students from all academies in the program to include Freshman, Gifted, Business, Service, CAPA, Production and Health.
+If you desire you can make JROTC your pathway (no military service is ever required).The Marksmanship team consistently has made it to the nationals (five times in 6 years).
+Our up and coming Raider team in two straight competitions placed second earning 5 streamers.
+The JLAB Team (military scholastics) in 2022 and 2023 made it two Nationals (top 32 out of over 1,700 other programs).
+The Drill Team (which has placed at Purdue University in the past few years), the Color Guard, the Sabre Guard, and the Drum and Bugle Corps consistently performs during community events.
+A new archery was formed in 2023.